lacareer/Ansible/Introduction_to_Ansible_V2.7/03_01_Introduction_To_Ansible/ReadMe.md

     ansible -m ping all

-# You would realize that ansible can only connect to the local host but not to the 3 remote servers as it returns errors for those.
+# You would realize that ansible can only connect to the local (if you do not have ansible.cfg file configured) host but
+# not to the 3 remote servers as it returns errors for those.
 Hence the configuration in the ansible.cfg file below

     [defaults]
     inventory = ./hosts-dev